-B-2 Rare variants are important for disease but have received less attention than common/GWAS variants
+B-2 Rare variants are important for disease but have received less attention than common ones

 There have been a large number of GWAS studies19-23, which have primarily focused on associating common genetic variants with diseases.
 However, growing evidence suggests that rare genetic variants may have strong effects in many human diseases, including cancers24.
 Increased disease susceptibility is often attributed to the cumulative effect produced by multiple rare variants25 -- eg rare germline variants in the CHEK2 and HBOX genes were associated with breast and prostate cancer, respectively26, 27.